Why Review the Hardest Games?

 Grouping: Defined-Moving, Unbalanced: Overloaded, Numerical Distribution.
 This game features a jeweler selecting six stones for six different rings.
 The distributions are open-ended, and there is a lot of information to juggle.

 Grouping: Partially Defined.
-This game is about flight connections between five cities, and the geographical element prompted many study to map this game out.
+This game is about flight connections between five cities and the geographical element prompts many students to map this game out.
 There is an excellent, helpful map that can be drawn, but it is one that many students don’t see.

 Grouping: Defined-Fixed, Unbalanced: Overloaded.
-This is one of the most widely despised games of the last five years.
-Five dinosaurs are selected form a group of seven different dinosaurs, and then to add to the fun, the dinosaurs also have different colors, such as mauve and yellow.
+This is one of the most widely despised games of recent times.
+Five dinosaurs are selected from a group of seven different dinosaurs.
+Then, to add to the fun, the dinosaurs are also different colors, such as mauve and yellow.

 Grouping: Grouping: Partially Defined, Numerical Distribution.
 This is a rough game, and probably in the running for the second hardest game of all time.
 Very involved, and without the nice Grouping inference seen in the Dinosaurs game.

 Linear/Mapping.
 This is one of the most unusual games in LSAT history, and it stumped many excellent test takers.
-Identifying the entry point of the virus is critical, and from there the possible outcomes are limited.
+Identifying the entry point of the virus is critical and limits the possible outcomes.
 But many test takers struggled to create a diagram, making this game feel nearly impossible.
 See our LSAT Forum for a free video explanation of this game!

 One final note about the list: by definition, any list such as this one is subjective, and what is difficult for one student may not be difficult for another.
-Some games have been left off the list because with the application of the right technique, an otherwise difficult game can become quite easy (June 2002, Game #3: Book Shelves game, for example).
+We left some games off the list because with the application of the right technique, an otherwise difficult game can become quite easy (June 2002, Game #3: Book Shelves game, for example).
 But, regardless of your personal view, the games above are ones that students generally regard as the toughest in LSAT history.
 If you really want to give yourself a workout, try taking any four of these games and doing them as a complete section.
 It’s a challenge!